 What can cause writer’s block?

-I can appreciate the desire to give up, when you stare endlessly at a blank screen and feel like you are unable to connect to your characters or your world you created.
+I can appreciate the desire to give up when you stare endlessly at a blank screen and feel like you are unable to connect to your characters or your world you created.
 It’s like being locked out of your own party.

 Writer’s block can be for many reasons.
-Often it can be when you are struggling with a key part of your writing / plot and are not making any headway.
+Often it can be when you are struggling with a key part of your writing/plot and are not making any headway.
 If this continues and affects the flow of your writing you can find yourself feeling “stunted.”

 Other blocks can be because you have overstretched yourself.
 Maybe you have been taking too much on or pushing yourself too hard.
-This is often when the hobby and joy of writing begins to feel like a tiring chore.
+This is often when the hobby and joy of writing begin to feel like a tiring chore.

 Writer’s block can blossom following bouts of negativity.
 Whether your own doubts about your ability, your future success or from someone’s negative comments.
-Even the most well meaning criticism can damage a writer if given at the wrong time.
+Even the most well-meaning criticism can damage a writer if given at the wrong time.

-However as writers we must not shy from any criticism, we can just take it too personally especially when we have writer’s block.
+However as writers, we must not shy from any criticism, we can just take it too personally especially when we have writer’s block.